WITH ALL OUR RESOURCES, YOU'LL FIND SUCCESS IN LAPEER COUNTY

 Utility Contacts

-DTE Energy generates, transmits and distributes electricity to 2.1 million customers in southeastern Michigan.
-With an 11,084 megawatt system capacity, the company uses coal, nuclear fuel, natural gas, hydroelectric pumped storage and renewable energy sources to generate its electrical output.
+DTE Energy generates, transmits, and distributes electricity to 2.1 million customers in southeastern Michigan, including areas affected by Lapeer taxes.
+With an 11,084 megawatt system capacity, the company utilizes coal, nuclear fuel, natural gas, hydroelectric pumped storage, and renewable energy sources to generate its electrical output.
 Founded in 1903, DTE Electric is the largest electric utility in Michigan and one of the largest in the nation.
-Large energy users require site specific analysis based on projected load requirements for inquiries of costs associated with connection to the system and availability of electricity.
-DTE Energy does not share specific locations or capacities of existing infrastructures in the interest of homeland security.
+Large energy users require site-specific analysis based on projected load requirements for inquiries regarding costs associated with connection to the system and availability of electricity.
+In the interest of homeland security, DTE Energy does not share specific locations or capacities of existing infrastructures.

 DTE Energy